keithyong/random-tweet-grabber/README.md

 Then, fill out `config.py` with consumer key and secret obtained from a registered Twitter app, at https://apps.twitter.com/

+When finished, be sure to unsource by using `deactivate`.

 # Usage
 ```
 python3 main.py <keyword>